 - I am afraid that I will stay secure and comfortable in my surroundings and not challenge myself to do more, explore more, and be more.

 - I am afraid that I will allow other peoples’ fears freeze me from experiencing something magnificent.

-- I am afraid that I will miss the opportunity to explore something unknown.
+- I am afraid that I will miss the opportunity to explore something magnificent and unusual.